pmhalvor/ocean-species-identification/notebooks/docker.md

 This will create a new image called `greet-app` based on the instructions in the `Dockerfile`.
 The image is currently only available on your local machine, but you can push it to Docker Hub or another registry to make it available to others.
-Before we go that though, let's check it runs as expected.
+Before we do that though, let's check it runs as expected.

 ```bash
 $ docker run greet-app:1